 The Spiritual Exercises began as notes that St. Ignatius kept as he talked to men and women about their experience in prayer and their struggles to make good decisions based on that prayer.
 Over the centuries, Jesuits have published an incredible variety of books, guides and pamphlets to help people learn how to pray in an Ignatian manner.
 Today the web and app stores offer a new approach to this great spiritual tradition of aids to prayer.

+We are pleased to be one of the sponsors of JesuitPrayer.org.
 Daily prayer is essential for nourishing our relationship with Christ.
-We become ever more mindful of God's presence in all facets of our lives.
 Daily Scripture, reflection, and prayer fortifies us in God's faithfulness as we respond to his invitation to move through your day in a spirit of service to others.
 JesuitPrayer.org offers a prayer experience every day of the week, with reflections rooted in Ignatian spirituality.
-It is also available as an app in iTunes.

 The British Jesuits developed this audio podcast of a daily meditation based on the readings of the day with music and a brief reflection.
 It is designed to be used as people travel to and from work every day as well as at home.
 The site also offers a guided Examen prayer as well as Stations of the Cross.